Digital-MoBa/DCCInterfaceMaster/README.txt

 * - support DCC generation with Timer1 or Timer2
 * - add notify of BasicAccessory even when power is off
 * - change praeambel to 16 Bit for Railcom support
 * - add Railcom hardware support
+* - add support for ESP8266 and Arduino DUE
+* - add support for ESP32
 * - optimize Railcom signal timing
 ===========